-- (1) Issued certificates will display one of the following statuses: - (a) "BID ONLY" means the contractor is registered only to bid construction work in Montana and cannot perform actual work until the contractor upgrades the certificate to one of the following statuses.

-- (b) "EMPLOYEES ONLY" means the contractor carries workers' compensation coverage on employees and is registered to have employees. - (c) "LEASED EMPLOYEES" means the contractor uses employees of a professional employer organization, as defined at 39-8-102, MCA.
-These employees are presumably covered with workers' compensation and unemployment insurance through the leasing company. - (d) "NO EMPLOYEES, MAY HIRE EXEMPT WORKERS ONLY" means the contractor does not carry workers' compensation coverage on any employees. - (2) Along with a certificate, each certificate holder will receive a construction contractor registration wallet card and a vehicle decal.
-The department shall review requests for more than one decal or card on an individual basis. - (3) To increase public visibility of the construction contractor registration program, the department may provide one participant gift per year to each registered contractor (i.e., baseball caps, flashlights, etc., as determined by the department).
+- (1) Issued certificates will display one of the following statuses: - (a) "BID ONLY" means the contractor is registered only to bid construction work in Montana and cannot perform actual work until the contractor upgrades the certificate to one of the following statuses. - (b) "EMPLOYEES ONLY" means the contractor carries workers' compensation coverage on employees and is registered to have employees. - (c) "LEASED EMPLOYEES" means the contractor uses employees of a professional employer organization, as defined at 39-8-102, MCA.
+These employees are presumably covered with workers' compensation and unemployment insurance through the leasing company. - (d) "NO EMPLOYEES, MAY HIRE EXEMPT WORKERS ONLY" means the contractor does not carry workers' compensation coverage on any employees. - (2) Along with a certificate, each certificate holder will receive a construction contractor registration wallet card.

 History: 39-9-103, MCA; IMP, 39-9-204, MCA; NEW, 2012 MAR p.
 994, Eff.
 5/11/12; AMD, 2018 MAR p.
 720, Eff.
-4/14/18.
+4/14/18; AMD, 2024 MAR p.
+1072, Eff.
+5/11/24.